Joanna Truffaut: Strategy consulting (2015–2019)

 From 2016 to 2019 Truffaut worked as a strategy consultant at Ernst & Young, advising primarily government entities on digital transformation and related programs, whilst remaining active in start-up through her mentoring and hackathon judging activities.

 Real estate (2023–present)

 In September 2023 Truffaut founded Bond Properties Global, a brokerage operating in Dubai and Abu Dhabi and advising high-net-worth investors on prime and ultra-prime acquisitions including Palm Jumeirah, Emirates Hills, and Saadiyat Island.

 Le guide du Wi-Fi et du Bluetooth

 In translation from French, the book title is: The Wi-fi and Bluetooth Guide.
 This book was authored by Joanna Truffaut, Guy de Lussingny and Bertrand Grossier.
 It was published in 2004 and originally written in French, containing 704 pages.
 Le guide du Wi-Fi et du Bluetooth essentially describes a new vision of the world of computing.
 Wi-fi and Bluetooth are the two most dominant and applicable notions when talking about Wireless technologies.

-Description from Amazon: “Through a didactic, exhaustive and pragmatic approach, this work, accessible to all, aims to answer all the questions you ask yourself about the field of Wireless, mobility, in general use public or professional.
-It is equally suitable for members of IT Departments, General Management, consultants and students wishing to frame and manage large-scale mobility projects within SMEs, large accounts, universities or local authorities.
-But also for individuals who want to use Wi-Fi at home, use computers with a mobile phone, etc. You will discover what these technologies are, and their impacts in terms of safety, health and use.
-We will explain in detail how to create your Wi-Fi network, equip yourself, and use it everywhere, including in public places equipped with "°HotSpot".
-The same goes for Bluetooth°: we will show you how to use it with all current equipment in a mobility situation (mobile phones, headsets, computers, keyboards, GPS, etc.).
-The authors of this book are recognized Wireless professionals, enthusiasts of mobility technologies and their applications.
-They decided to combine their experience and their complementary vision of this field, in order to offer you this reference work.”